-Tom Wofford is SAIC Senior Vice President for Ethics and Internal Audit.
-In this role, he manages and leads the Ethics and Internal Audit functions, reporting directly to both the Chair of the Audit Committee and CEO.
+Tom Wofford is senior vice president for Ethics and Internal Audit.
+In this role, he manages and leads the Ethics and Internal Audit functions, reporting directly to the chair of the SAIC board of directors’ audit committee and to the CEO.

-Tom leads the design and development of SAIC’s corporate-wide ethics program, including the Code of Conduct, ethics training, case investigative process, and associated policies and procedures.
-The Ethics function also manages investigations and analyzes case trends to report quarterly to the executive leadership team and board of directors.
+Wofford leads the design and development of SAIC’s companywide ethics program, including the Code of Conduct, ethics training, case investigative process, and associated policies and procedures.
+The Ethics function also manages investigations and analyzes case trends to report quarterly to SAIC’s executive leadership team and board of directors.

-Prior to joining SAIC, Tom was Director of Global Audit for General Electric’s Energy Infrastructure Segment.
-He directed distributed internal audit activities across the segment’s 800+ sites, including project management for the segment’s annual Sarbanes-Oxley and improper payments certifications.
-Tom also created a centralized monitoring group to perform continuous auditing, and jointly developed a due diligence program used on acquisitions to identify potential improper payments.
+Prior to joining SAIC, Wofford was director of Global Audit for General Electric’s Energy Infrastructure Segment.
+He directed distributed internal audit activities across the segment’s 800-plus sites, including project management for the segment’s annual Sarbanes-Oxley and improper payments certifications.
+Wofford also created a centralized monitoring group to perform continuous auditing, and jointly developed a due diligence program used on acquisitions to identify potential improper payments.

-Tom also served as Director of Internal Audit for several Dallas, Texas-based companies, including Dresser, Inc., Trinity Industries, and E-Systems, Inc. Among his accomplishments were leading fraud investigations throughout the United States and in multiple foreign countries; directing overall audit and internal controls programs; remediating material weaknesses; and optimizing standardized finance and accounting processes.
-Tom’s former positions outside of Internal Audit included Chief Financial Officer, Controller, Director of Project Support, and Manager of Finance for subsidiaries of E-Systems, Inc., which was acquired by Raytheon Company in 1995.
+Wofford also served as director of Internal Audit for several Dallas, Texas-based companies, including Dresser Inc., Trinity Industries, and E-Systems Inc. Among his accomplishments were leading fraud investigations throughout the United States and in multiple foreign countries; directing overall audit and internal controls programs; remediating material weaknesses; and optimizing standardized finance and accounting processes.
+Wofford’s former positions outside of Internal Audit included chief financial officer, controller, director of project support, and manager of finance for subsidiaries of E-Systems Inc., which was acquired by Raytheon Co. in 1995.

-Tom started his career and became a Certified Public Accountant while working for Ernst & Whinney (now Ernst & Young).
+Wofford started his career and became a certified public accountant while working for Ernst & Whinney (now Ernst & Young).